lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 ### Start a REPL with Lem packages available

-There is a second way to start a Lisp REPL: `M-x start-lisp-repl`.
+There is a second way to start a Lisp REPL: `Alt-x start-lisp-repl`.

 This gives you a REPL, with the benefit that all Lem systems and packages are loaded and available.
 You should use this to explore Lem and work on it.

 ### Start a REPL with another Lisp core

-Use a prefix argument, as in `C-u M-x slime`.
+Use a prefix argument, as in `C-u Alt-x slime`.
 This prompts you for a Lisp command, with a pre-defined list of options such as `sbcl`, `ros run`, `ros -L ccl-bin`…).

 This way, you can choose another implementation, you can choose an image of your own (with `--core`), and you can set other command line arguments.
 For example, to extend the dynamic space size for SBCL:

-    C-u M-x slime <RET> sbcl --dynamic-space-size 4GiB
+    C-u Alt-x slime <RET> sbcl --dynamic-space-size 4GiB

+### Start a REPL from the terminal with `lem --eval`

+You can open Lem straight into a Lisp REPL with this command-line invocation:

+    lem --eval '(lem-lisp-mode:start-lisp-repl t)'

+Too long to type?
+Just create a bash alias and add it in your `~/.bashrc`.

+    alias ilem="lem --eval '(lem-lisp-mode:start-lisp-repl t)'"

 ### Connect to a running Lisp server (Micros)

-You can connect Lem to another, external Lisp process, with `M-x slime-connect`.
+You can connect Lem to another, external Lisp process, with `Alt-x slime-connect`.

 This Lisp process must be a `micros` server, and not `swank`.